 In vitro differentiation of embryonic stem cell provides us with a minimal system to isolate and study critical regulatory factors of cell-fate commitment.
-Zhe uses this system to understand how DNA information is selectively decoded to cell-type specificity during early embryonic lineage segregation.
-Zhe is collaborating with Transcription Imaging Consortium (Wu lab, Singer lab, and Tjian lab) and Keller lab to study: 1) enhancer-promoter communication; 2) dynamic protein-DNA interactions in the nucleus; and 3) the possible link between gene expression kinetics and cell-fate choices.
+Zhe uses this system to understand how DNA information is selectively decoded to cell-type specificity during early embryogenesis.
+He is also interested in complementing In vitro differentiation with proper mouse models to decipher in vivo physiology.
+Zhe is collaborating with several researchers at Janelia Farm, including the Transcription Imaging Consortium (consisting of the labs of Carl Wu, Robert Singer, and Robert Tijan) and the labs of Eric Betzig and Philipp Keller to study 1) dynamic protein-DNA interactions in the nucleus, 2) long-range genome organization and 3) the links between gene expression kinetics and cell-fate choices.

 Prior Publications (5)